OpenMined/PySyft/README.md

 ### Start Grid platform locally

-#### Using Docker
+#### 1 - Using Docker

 The latest PyGrid Gateway and Node images are available on the Docker Hub.
-- PyGrid Gateway - `openmined/grid-node`
+- PyGrid - `openmined/grid-gateway`
-- PyGrid Node - `openmined/grid-node`
+- Grid Node - `openmined/grid-node`

-###### Setting the Domain Names
+##### 1.1 - Setting the Domain Names

-Before start the grid platform locally using docker, we need to setup the domain names used by the bridge network.
-In order to access these nodes from outside of containers context, you need to work-around by adding the following domain names on your `/etc/hosts`
+Before start the grid platform locally using docker, we need to set up the domain names used by the bridge network.
+In order to use these nodes from outside of containers context, you should add the following domain names on your `/etc/hosts`
 ```
 127.0.0.1 gateway
 127.0.0.1 bob